Help Save Endangered Tigers from Extinction!

 One of the species facing imminent danger is the Sumatran tiger, which is considered critically endangered by the IUCN.
 It is estimated that there are only 400-500 Sumatran tigers left in the wild of Indonesia.
 Like the other subspecies of tiger, habitat loss and poaching are the biggest threats to the Sumatran tiger.
 Poaching of this tiger has maintained even with conservation efforts currently taking place.

-Tigers need our help now.
-We must do what we can to save the Sumatran tiger and all other species of tiger.
-Project Peril is committed to working with the best non-profits to combat poaching and habitat loss.
+Project Peril, a signature program of GreaterGood.org, is committed to the conservation and care of the tiger.
 We will work with our partners to protect tigers and their habitat, reduce human-tiger conflict, conduct scientific research on tigers to inform conservation strategies, promote tiger-friendly policies, and monitor tiger populations and threats.

 About Project Peril: